MooersLab/EasyPyMOL/README.md

 [![ScreenShot](http://i3.ytimg.com/vi/C0NWphiTEYE/hqdefault.jpg)](https://www.youtube.com/watch?v=C0NWphiTEYE)

-Note that the scripts were developed on a Mac and have utf-8 encoding instead of ascii encoding as expected on Windows.
-Open the script file in a plain text editor that allows the selection of encoding (e.g., gedit).
-The following line is at the top of the script.
+Note that the scripts were developed on a Mac and most have utf-8 encoding instead of ascii encoding as expected on Windows.
+A second set of script files were opened in Sublime Text and saved with Western encoding for Windows and with the filename modified with Windows appended.
+The line below in the scripts for Mac and Linux instructs the Python interpreter to read the file with utf-8 encoding.
   #-*- coding: utf-8 -*-

-specifies the encoding so these scripts will run on windows.
-If the script lacks this line, it is not needed and the file can be saved with ascii encoding for running on Windows.

 ## roundview.py installation video for PyMOL on Linux and PyMOLX11Hybrid on Mac  (3:24 minutes):